LingyuLi-math/starter-academic/content/home/experience.md

     description: |2-
         Bachelor thesis:

         * Uniform convergence of function term series and its applications
-        * Modelling
 ---